xmos/lib_xud/README.rst

 Overview
 --------

-This library is currently in a pre-release state.

 lib_xud merges the existing sc_xud and lib_usb (a fork of sc_xud) and replaces them both.
 It includes an API that supports both previous libraries providing a unified and maintained library going forward.

 The XMOS USB Device (XUD) library provides a low-level interface to USB.  lib_xud is a software defined, industry-standard, USB library